clevercanyon/js-object-mc/README.md

     -   `second`: Second value for merge.
 Of type `type2` passed to `mc.addMerge()`.
     -   `kind`: Merge kind.
 One of: `merge`, `patch`, or `update`.

 For example, if you always need to union arrays, you can declare a method to merge `Array` with `Array`.
+Please be sure to restore the original handler to avoid conflicts with other packages depending on `merge-change`.
+Alternatively, you can create an entirely separate instance to isolate your customizations; e.g., `mc = mc.newInstance()`.
+Then add your custom merge handlers to the new instance.

 ```js
 const previous = mc.addMerge('Array', 'Array', function (first, second, kind) {